-"Effective Date" means ●, 2018.
+"Effective Date" means • , 2018.

-"Eligible Individuals" means (i) officers and employees of, and other individuals, including non-employee directors, who are natural persons providing bona fide services to or for, SBHI or any of its Subsidiaries, provided that such services are not in connection with the offer or sale of securities in a capital-raising transaction and do not directly or indirectly promote or maintain a market for SBHI's securities and (ii) SBHI consultants who are natural persons providing bona fide services to or for, SBHI or any of its Subsidiaries, provided that such services are not in connection with the offer or sale of securities and (ii) securities are not in connection with the offer or sale of securities in a capital-raising transaction and do not directly promote or maintain a market for SBHI's securities.
+"Eligible Individuals" means (i) officers and employees of, and other individuals, including non-employee directors, who are natural persons providing bona fide services to or for, CWHI or any of its Subsidiaries, provided that such services are not in connection with the offer or sale of securities in a capital-raising transaction and do not directly or indirectly promote or maintain a market for CWHI's securities and (ii) CWHI consultants who are natural persons providing bona fide services to or for, CWHI or any of its Subsidiaries, provided that such services are not in connection with the offer or sale of securities in a capital-raising transaction and do not directly or indirectly promote or maintain a market for CWHI's securities in a capital-raising transaction and do not directly or indirectly promote or maintain a market for CWHI's securities.